Adv3ntur3rz/Silva/README.md

 * __QLC__ - The QLC+ workspace used to interface with the lights and recieve lighting information from Max

-## Version 0.1.3
+## Version 0.1.04

-tested basic ui Elements in the client and restructured the repository
+Added XY pad to the UI